emredogan01/theRickAndMorty/README.md

 # Features

-This React Native application allows users to explore characters, locations, and episodes from the beloved TV show Rick and Morty.
-It utilizes the Rick and Morty API to fetch data and display it in an intuitive interface.

-# Features

 Character Exploration: Browse through a list of characters from the show.
 Location Discovery: Discover various locations featured in Rick and Morty.
 Episode Details: Get information about different episodes, including their air date, episode code, and more.